Dog Friendly Inn Way: The Western Lakes

 You may add rest days but this will affect the day of the week that you can start the holiday.
 Please ask us for information.

 Prices do not include any charges made for dogs by the accommodation providers.
 These should be paid by you directly to them on arrival.
-The amount will vary depending which accommodations we book you into but the estimated cost for the 5 nights is between £30 and £40.
+The amount will vary depending which accommodations we book.
+Not all accommodations charge, but those that do tend to average between £10 and £15 per night.

 See more useful information about dog-friendly holidays here.